 Begin 1 day before cataract surgery.
 Continue on the day of surgery.
 Then use it for as long as your doctor tells you to.
-This may be up to 3 weeks (to prevent and relieve eye pain and inflammation) or 60 days (to prevent the development of macular oedema) after your operation.
+This may be up to 3 weeks (to prevent and relieve eye pain and inflammation) or 60 days (to prevent the development of macular oedema and to improve vision) after your operation.